ericcsinger/ericcsinger.github.io/drafts/draft1.md

 $Hash_Table = @{}
 ```

-Alright, we've got a clean hash table, now let's do a simple add just to see how it works.
+Alright, we've got a clean hash table, now let's do a simple add to see how it works.

 ```PowerShell
 #Adding a simple key / value pair